Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Evaluation

-We further evaluated our method on a real-world robotic task that required significant precision.
+We further evaluated our method on a real-world robotic task that required significant precision and was performed by a different robot arm.
 As pictured in Figure \ref{fig:MERLBot}, we used a MELFA RV-4FL robotic arm to perform peg-insertions in a 3$\times$3 grid of holes.
-We performed an experiment similar to the one in Section \ref{subsec:button-pressing}, with a different robot, task-setting, and subsets of goals chosen.
+We performed an experiment similar to the one in Section \ref{subsubsec:button-pressing}, with a different robot, task-setting, and subsets of goals chosen.
 The collected trajectories are straight lines from random start positions, uniformly sampled on the area above the holes grid, to a waypoint of random heights directly above the hole, and then a straight path downward into the hole to complete the insertion.
+It was critical that the robot learn a behavior where it inserts the peg vertically downward into the hole because the tolerance was less than $1.5$ cm.
 Shown in Figure \ref{fig:traj_train}, an example three-goal subset that we trained on was $\tau \in \{(1,1), (1,2), (2,1)\}$.
 During data collection 60 such trajectories were collected for each hole, for a total of 540 insertions.
 Results of successful insertions for different training combination of holes are displayed in Figure \ref{fig:3dResults}.

 Our method performed remarkably well on this task.
 The robot generalized to all nine holes with a $100\%$ success rate after having seen insertions performed on only three holes during training.
-All executions were performed in stiffness control mode; however, the control outputs were precise enough that compliant motion was not necessary.
-We found that the outputted control trajectories to new goals were very smooth as shown in Figure \ref{fig:traj_test}.
+The end-to-end nature of our approach enabled us to learn a skill that not only predicted the positions of previously-unseen holes, but also varied the behavior to enable successful insertions despite a small tolerance.
+Additionally, we found that the outputted control trajectories to new goals were very smooth as shown in Figure \ref{fig:traj_test}.

 The differences between our performance on the peg-insertion and button-pressing tasks can likely be explained by two differences: the noise in the training trajectories and the subsets of the goals that the robots were trained on.
 As shown in Figure \ref{fig:traj_train}, the training trajectories for our peg-insertion experiments had no noise on their final positions because the insertion tolerance was too small to induce much noise.
 However, the training trajectories for our button-pressing experiment had significant noise on the end-effector's final position.
 This could have lowered the precision of the model, leading to near-misses for buttons that were not seen during training.
 In addition, the two tasks did not use the same subsets of goals for training in every case.
 It is possible that some of the subsets used for the peg-insertion task were more optimal than those used for the button-pressing task.